mjordan/linetweetbot/README.md

 Line Tweetbot reads data from a file, one line at a time, and tweets the data.
 If the line is longer than Twitter's limit of 140 characters, it splits the line up into smaller chunks and tweets all chunks in succession.
 It adds elipses ([...]) to the end of incomplete tweets but doesn't attempt to split long lines on word boundaries.

+A twitter account that uses Line Tweetbot is [Transient Creatures](https://twitter.com/WotWSentences), which tweets the entirety of H.G.
+Wells' _War of the Worlds_ one sentence at a time, in reading order.

 Each line in the data file will become a tweet (or set of tweets), starting with the first line and working downward.
 After a line from the data file is tweeted, it is removed from the file.
 This means that unless you add lines to the file over time, Line Tweetbot will eventually tweet every line in the file.

 ## General prerequisites